ds-wizard/bh2023-report/paper.md

 The technical aspect of our project focused on providing a way to use an existing maSMP to (pre)fill a questionnaire in SMW and also vice versa to generate a maSMP from existing questionnaire and publish it, e.g. in a GitHub repository (attach it to the research software project).
 In order to do that, we used the mapping between the ontology and the SMP knowledge model to create an SMP Importer and SMP Document Template.
 For the publishing of an SMP, a submission service has been developed.

-// TODO: figure with the inputs/outputs around SMW
+// TODO: Marek - figure with the inputs/outputs around SMW

 ## SMP Importer